aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 [test_api_gateway_200](tests/integration/test_api_gateway.py#L165) - sending a message via API GW, and checking the result in the output queue.
 If all went ok, then this test should pass successfuly.

-[test_api_gateway_404](tests/integration/test_api_gateway.py#L200) - this test is checking the output queue, and in case it is empty, return 404. this can be usefull if the SUT is doing some processing and we want to check in polling mode the result of the execution.
+[test_api_gateway_404](tests/integration/test_api_gateway.py#L200) - this test is checking the output queue, and in case it is empty, returns 404.
+This can be useful if the SUT is doing some processing and we want to check in polling mode the result of the execution.

 [test_dead_letter_queue](tests/integration/test_api_gateway.py#L212) - sending a malformed message (e.g an error occured during the overall test) via API GW, and checking the result in the DLQ queue.
-This is showing a case where the SUT generated an error, in our case the lambda throws an execption
+This is showing a case where the SUT generated an error, in our case the lambda throws an execption.